amelikov/tutorials/nuget/README.md

 to be lightning fast reverse proxy with very small memory footprint.

 #### Download and Install NGINx
-NGINx (pronounced 'engine X') is an open source software available for download on\
+NGINx (pronounced 'engine X') is an open source software available for download at\
 [NGINx Website](https://nginx.org) free of charge.
 At the time of composing this article, the current Stable \
 release of NGINx for Windows was 1.18 with a download link at:\
 [https://nginx.org/download/nginx-1.18.0.zip](https://nginx.org/download/nginx-1.18.0.zip)